-Topic Content Introduction Provides an overview of the book and list of conventions used in the book's contents.
+Торіс Content Introduction Provides an overview of the book and list of conventions used in the book's contents.
 FlexNet Embedded Local License Server Quick Start Reference A reference to commands and basic steps to get the server up and running (geared towards license server administrators who are familiar with the FlexNet Embedded local license server).
 Getting Started Includes the requirements and procedures to help you configure, install, and start the FlexNet Embedded local license server and implement administrative security for both the local license server and a CLS instance.
 Using the FlexNet License Server Administrator Command-line Tool Describes how to use the FlexNet License Server Administrator command-line tool to manage the FlexNet Embedded local license server or a CLS instance and its license distribution.
 (The producer decides whether to provide this tool.)
 More About License Server Functionality Provides background and set-up information for types of functionality that might be enabled for your FlexNet Embedded local license server or CLS instance.
 Managing a CLS Instance Highlights procedures used to manage a version of the license server hosted in either the Revenera or producer's Cloud.
 Reference: License Server Policy Settings Provides a reference to the license server policy settings used to control licenser-server operations.
 Some settings are editable (and are marked as such in the reference).
-SysV Alternative for Installation on Linux Describes how to install the local license server as a Linux service using the SysV init runlevel system.
 Model Definition Grammar for Named License Pools Describes the possible grammar structures of the language used to write a model definition for defining named license pools, and provides use case examples for sharing feature counts between license pools.
 Logging Functionality on the Local License Server Describes the logging functionality available for the local license server, including logging style, custom log configurations, and how to integrate license server logging with external systems.
+Reference: Special Characters Allowed in User Password Lists the special characters that are allowed in the user password for an enterprise user account.